Oxyporhamphus micropterus: Description

-The Bigwing Halfbeak, Oxyporhamphus micropterus, is an epipelagic fish that resides in the tropical open oceans in the Pacific and Indian Oceans.
+Oxyporhamphus micropterus is an epipelagic fish that resides in the tropical open oceans in the Pacific and Indian Oceans.
 Being in the same order and a close relative of the flying fish family, Exocoetidae, the morphology reflects the relationship, but there are some key differences.
 Compared to flying fish, the halfbeak has a center of gravity that is further towards the tail.
 This prevents the fish from taking off, as it would stall if it attempted to fly.
 These fish are half the length of the four-winged flying fish species, and a seventh of the weight.

 The wings, or the pectoral fins, are positioned more anteriorly on O. micropterus (D) than on the true flying fish (A, B, & C).
 The center of gravity is also more posterior in O. micropterus, rendering it unable to glide above the water surface.